All Episodes

 So here's what I want to ask you.

-Um, let's go through.
+Well, let's go through.

-There was a really really good study, and I thought it was very well deserved because I know the amount of time and effort that you put into this, and it was in the Washington Examiner.
+There was a really, really good study, and I thought it was very well deserved because I know the amount of time and effort that you put into this.

-And and the differences are striking.
+And the differences are striking.

-What they found is that the Consumer Freedom Amendment, which is the amendment I drafted that says you, the consumer, should have the freedom to choose the insurance you want to purchase what you want.
+What they found is that the Consumer Freedom Amendment, which is the amendment I drafted, that says you, the consumer, should have the freedom to choose the insurance you want to purchase what you want.

 It shouldn't be the federal government mandating what you have to buy.

-You should be able to decide what you and your family need.
+you should be able to decide what you and your family need.

-There'll still be those plans on the market, but they could also buy additional plans that meet their families' needs.
+But they could also buy additional plans that meet their families' needs.

-And what HHS found is the consumer freedom amendment increases enrollment by 2.2 million people in the year 2024.
+And what HHS found is the Consumer Freedom Amendment increases enrollment by 2.2 million people in the year 2024.

-Obamacare, the baseline is projected to be 13.9 million, with the consumer freedom amendment, 13.9 rises to 16.1 million people in the individual market.
+With the Consumer Freedom Amendment, 13.9 rises to 16.1 million people in the individual market.

 That's an increase of 2.2 million people that are additionally getting health insurance.